 Portraiture is perhaps the biggest field in photography.
 Portraits are taken for newspapers, books, magazines, business profiles, family albums, art, etc. And being a photographer, it’s not hard to get pulled into this field sooner or later in your career, whether for a short or long period of time.
-Portraiture is also a challenging field and the pressure increases when you are photographing a well-known person where you know your images will be seen by many, many people.
+Portraiture is also a challenging field and the pressure increases when you’re photographing a well-known person.
 In this video, photographer Scott Miller shows you his process in photographing singer/songwriter Tasita D’Mour.
 He explains his setups with lighting diagrams and discusses the outcome he’s looking for:

-- Test Your Equipment – Make sure all of your strobes, extension cords, cameras, and other electrical equipment are charged and ready to go.
-Don’t make the mistake of bringing a broken lamp on a 5 hour trip to a location shoot.
+- Test Your Equipment.
+Make sure all of your strobes, extension cords, cameras, and other electrical equipment are charged and ready to go.
+Don’t make the mistake of bringing a broken lamp on a five-hour trip to a location shoot.

-- Confirm Everything – Make sure your model and crew are aware of the date, time, and location of the shoot meet.
-Also make sure you have confirmed proper use of all locations you tend to shoot at.
+- Confirm Everything.
+Make sure your model and crew are aware of the date, time, and location of the shoot meet.
+Also, make sure you have confirmed proper use of all locations.

 Above all else during the shoot, make sure you stay confident.
 Nothing will make your subject more uncomfortable than your hesitation and perceived inability to take photos.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: